-Can a decision taken at a general meeting of condominiums be challenged?
+Can a decision taken at the general meeting of the co-owners be challenged?

-Yes, you can challenge a decision that was voted on at the general meeting as long as you are a co-owner defective or opponent.
+Yes, you can challenge a decision that has been voted on at a general meeting on the condition that you are a co-owner defective or opponent.
 For example, you can challenge a resolution that was not adopted by the right majority or that debated an issue that was not on the agenda the agenda of the general meeting.

 You may also contest the absence or irregularity of the general meeting if you have not been called or if you have been unlawfully called.
 The fact that the mandatory documents were not sent with the summons to the general meeting is also a cause of nullity of the general meeting.